serenasunyu/Project1-SQL/README.md

 2. Update v2productcategory values in table all_sessions based on the given productname.
 In my opinion, the result I get from question 4 in part 3 is not accurate which is generated from the original data.

-Spend 1 min on project flow structure.
-What were the steps in your project?
-Spend 1-2 minutes sharing what you discovered this data could tell you and how you used the data to answer those questions.
-Explain your QA process 1 min. what would you do if you had a bit more time?